Thanks to you - our donors - the two locomotives are safe at their new home in Danbury… BUT we still need your help to restore them!

 Following the success of the S series locomotives, New York Central turned to ALCo and GE once again to design and build the successor, the T Motors.
 Our No. 278 is the sole survivor of the 36 built between 1913 and 1926.
 Compared to the S Motors, the T Motors had more power, and with no unpowered wheels, all of the locomotive’s weight could be transferred into tractive effort.
 They were faster, and hauled everything from commuter trains to the flagship 20th Century Limited.
 Both locomotives were restored in the 1980s and returned to Grand Central together for a brief cameo in the 1988 film, “The House on Carroll Street” starring Kelly McGillis and Jeff Daniels.
 After the shoot they were moved upstate.

-Where are they now:
+Where they were landlocked:

 How You Can Help:

-We ask for your donation to help preserve Americas industrial heritage, help us understand the past better so that we may look forward, and help close the circle of life of the train that left Danbury and was rear ended 120 years ago in New York City.
+The technology pioneered by these locomotives is reminiscent of what’s happening in our country now.
+We ask for your donation to help preserve America's industrial heritage, help us understand the past better so that we may look forward, and help close the circle of life of the train that left Danbury and was rear ended 120 years ago in New York City.

 Or, mail a check to us at